Keyboard shortcuts

 sudo apt install build-essential libssl-dev pkg-config git

-(Or the equivalent packages on your distro of choice)
+(Or equivalent packages on the distribution of your choice.)

 cargo install --git https://gitlab.com/spade-lang/swim

-• Install some additional tools that Swim needs with
+• Install some additional tools1 that Swim needs with:

 swim install-tools

-• First, if you don’t have Rust installed already, install it by running
+• First, if you don’t have Rust installed already, install it via the rustup installer by simply running:

 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh